AlexanderBridson/DF-reference-website/README.md

     - The main differeence between the two is that margin represenets the space outside an element like a box and padding represents the spacing inside an element like a box.

 13. What are different types of display properties?
+    - Different types of display properties are display inline, block, inline-block, and none.

-14. Write a brief explanation of flexbox property
+14. Write a brief explanation of flexbox property.
+    - The flexbox property is used to allows the user/coder to apply complex and unique layouts to elements on an html.
+It does so by changign to flow and alignmnet of elements.

 15. What are different types of flexbox properties and what is the major difference between them?
+    -

 16. Explain with code the use of flexbox property on a parent element and also explain the sub properties you might need for the flexbox property